kannanjayachandran/Full-Stack-Data-Science/06. Data_Science-I/Readme.md

 ---

-In this module we will be covering two foundational areas;

-- **Mathematics for data science and machine learning**

-- **Data visualization**

----

 ## Introduction to Data Science

 We live in a world drowning in data.
 Websites, social media platforms, IOT devices,  smartphones, smart cars, smart cooker (yes it exists) and what not, generates an incomprehensible amount of data every day.
 This enormous amount of data although seems like a ever growing problem, is a gold mine for businesses and organizations as they contains answers to questions that can help them make better decisions, understand their customers better, and improve their products and services.

-Data science is the field that deals with extracting insights from data.
+Data science is the field that deals with extracting insights from data and using it to make informed decisions.
 It is an interdisciplinary field that combines domain knowledge, statistical and mathematical expertise along with programming skills, to extract insights from data.

 ## Application of data science